How hard is it to approximate the Jones polynomial?: Complexity theory

-It is interesting and relevant to compare $\PostBQP$ and $\PostBPP$ to three other complexity classes: $\AnPP$ (one-sided almost wide $\PP$), $\SBP$ (small-bounded probabilistic $\P$ \cite{BGM:error}), and what we will call $\SBQP$.
+It is important to compare $\PostBQP$ and $\PostBPP$ to three other complexity classes: $\AnPP$, or one-sided almost wide $\PP$, defined by Vyalyi \cite{Vyalyi:qma}; $\SBP$, or small-bounded probabilistic $\P$ \cite{BGM:error}; and a quantum class that we will call $\SBQP$.
 All three classes depend on a real-valued function $f(x)$ in $\FP$ (expressed in fixed-point arithmetic, say), where $x$ is the input to the decision problem, and a constant $c > 1$.
-The classes $\SBP$ and $\SBQP$ are defined in exactly the same way as $\PostBPP$ and $\PostBQP$, except that Bob's value $b$ is not a success probability but rather computed directly in $\FP$ (as a real number in fixed-point arithmetic, say).
-Meanwhile $\AnPP$ is defined like $\SBP$, in which $a$ is a success probability and $b$ is computed in $\FP$, except with the formulas
+The classes $\SBP$ and $\SBQP$ are defined in the same way as the Alice-Bob definition of $\PostBPP$ and $\PostBQP$, except with a different model for Bob.
+As in \prop{p:ratio}, Alice executes a randomized algorithm in the case of $\SBP$ and a quantum algorithm in the case of $\SBQP$ and has success probability $a$.
+Meanwhile Bob's value $b = f(x)$ is computed directly in $\FP$, as a real number in fixed-point arithmetic.
+In both $\SBP$ and $\SBQP$, the answer is ``yes" when $a > cb$ and ``no" when $b > ca$.

+Finally, $\AnPP$ is a non-quantum class that is closely related to $\PP$ and is defined similarly to $\SBP$.
+Like $\SBP$, a decision function $D \in \AnPP$ has a function $b = f(x)$ which lies in $\FP$, and a randomized algorithm whose success probability is $a$.
+When $D \in \AnPP$, we require that